Mental health at Imperial

 - The Student Mental Health Code of Practice and Guidelines is a source of much useful and detailed information on student mental health.
 We also recommend this excellent online course Raising awareness, fighting depression that helps you learn to spot the signs of depression and to support your students, including by involving others.

-- Imperial's Student Space website was created to provide a comprehensive and easy-to-access source of support and advice on wellbeing for students.
+- Imperial's Student Support Zone website was created to provide a comprehensive and easy-to-access source of support and advice on wellbeing for students.

 - The Assessment Preparation page in the Academic Development section provides links to various stress management workshops.